PierrunoYT/awesome-ai-dev-tools/README.md

 ### [Snyk](https://snyk.io/)
 - Developer-first security platform for building and maintaining secure applications
-- Integrates directly into development tools, workflows, and automation pipelines
-- Core functionality:
-  - Continuous scanning for vulnerabilities in code, open-source dependencies, containers, IaC, and cloud deployments
+- Continuous scanning for vulnerabilities in code, dependencies, containers, and cloud deployments
-  - AI-powered analysis using DeepCode AI (combines symbolic and generative AI with machine learning)
+- AI-powered analysis using DeepCode AI for accurate vulnerability detection
-  - Easy integration with popular development tools, IDEs, repositories, and workflows
+- Easy integration with popular development tools, IDEs, and workflows
 - Actionable fix advice with automated pull requests
-  - Multi-language support
+- Multi-language support for comprehensive code security
-- Product offerings:
-  - Snyk Code: Secures code as it's written
-  - Snyk Open Source: Helps avoid vulnerable dependencies
+- Product offerings include Snyk Code, Open Source, Container, IaC, and AppRisk
-  - Snyk Container: Keeps base images secure
-  - Snyk IaC: Fixes Infrastructure as Code misconfigurations
-  - Snyk AppRisk: Reduces risk across the business with application discovery and risk-based prioritization
-- Benefits:
-  - Developer-friendly design
+- Developer-friendly design with time-saving capabilities
-  - Time-saving (recommended by 85% of developers for ease of use)
-  - Comprehensive security from code to cloud
-  - Scalable for businesses of all sizes
+- Scalable security solution for businesses of all sizes
-- Empowers developers to take ownership of security throughout the development process
+- Free tier available, with paid plans for advanced features and team collaboration

 ---